-The name itself, Bay of Fires, has sparked my interest and my imagination has taken me to a wonderland of pictures, feelings, and colours.
-I have read that even Lonely Planet has named this magical place the hottest travel destination in the world.
-Naturally, I was intrigued.
+The name itself, Bay of Fires, has always sparked my interest and my imagination takes me to a wonderland of pictures, feelings, and colors whenever I hear it.

-Amongst it all, located on the East coast of Tasmania is this incredible gem called Bay of Fires.
-Make sure to also read about other the Freycinet National Park and the incredible Wineglass Bay as well!
+Be sure to read all about the Freycinet National Park and the incredible Wineglass Bay as well!

 About the Bay of Fires, Tasmania

-The name came from the explorer Captain Tobias Furneaux, in 1773, who saw plenty of fires along the bay from the safety of his ship.
+The name comes from the explorer Captain Tobias Furneaux, in 1773, who saw a smattering of fires along the bay from the safety of his ship.

 Where is the Bay of Fires in Tasmania?

-Top 3 Best things to do in Bay of Fires Tasmania
+Top 3 Best Things to do in Bay of Fires Tasmania

-This is a place to visit, admire, snap some of the most perfect photos and leave in peace for the future travellers to come.
-A truly remarkable destination.
+This is a place to visit and admire, then snap some of the most perfect photos and leave in peace for future travelers.
+It is a truly remarkable destination!

 1. Binalong Bay

-We didn’t stay here long, as we impatiently wanted to get to the area a bit further on the list.
+We didn’t stay here long, as we impatiently wanted to get to other areas a bit further on the list.
 However, this is where we have begun our Bay of Fires journey.

 2. Sloop Reef

-As you drive to the Sloop Reef and the other destinations along the Bay of Fires, you have to get back on the Binalong Bay Road and take a right to The Gardens Road.
+As you drive to the Sloop Reef and other destinations along the Bay of Fires, you have to get back on the Binalong Bay Road and take a right to The Gardens Road.

 3. Cosy Corner